paul1956/CareLink/README.md

 ## What's New in this release
 New in 3.5.7.20
 - Allow editing of plot line colors
-= Add a legend to the chart, future version will have menu to hide Legend
+= Add a legend to the chart, you can disable under options.

 New in 3.5.7.19
 - Add additional error messages